FusionAuth/fusionauth-site/site/learn/expert-advice/security/math-of-password-hashing-algorithms-entropy.md

 {% include _image.html src="/assets/img/blogs/hulk.png" alt="Brute Force" class="float-left mb-3 mr-3" style="width: 150px;" figure=false %}

 The second method that attackers use to crack passwords is called brute force cracking.
 This means that the attacker writes a computer program that can generate all possible combinations of characters that can be used for a password and then computes the hash for each combination.
 This program can also take a salt if the password was hashed with a salt.
 The attacker then runs the program until it generates a hash that is the same as the hash from the database.
 Here's a simple Java program for cracking passwords.
-I left out some detail to keep the code short (such as all the possible password characters), but you get the idea.
+We left out some detail to keep the code short (such as all the possible password characters), but you get the idea.

 <br>
 <br>